kylemabry95/Claude_MCP_Server/README.md

-# This repository is a MCP for GitHub which allows Claude Desktop to perform various actions related to Pull Requests
+# Model Context Protocol (MCP) Server for GitHub using Claude Desktop

 Add the following code to the `./Library/Application\ Support/Claude/claude_desktop_config.json`